zhoumeina/json-format/README.md

-# HelloWorldAngular
+# JSON formatter by Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.3.
+There is lots of json formatter.
+This project built by angular and introduced jQuery to manipulating the dom element.

 ## Development server